losizm/little-config/README.md

 ```

 In all fairness, there are other ways to achieve this, such as defining default
 values in a reference configuration, or using `Config.withFallback()`.
-But
-providing a default when getting the value can be a nice alternative at times.
+Nonetheless, providing a default when getting the value is a nice alternative.

 ### Trying to Get Value from Config

 The `getTry[T]` method is added to `Config` to work in much the same way as
 getting an optional value.
 It wraps the value in `Success` if the path is
-present and if the value can be converted to the requested type, or otherwise a
+present and if the value can be converted to the requested type; otherwise, a
 `Failure` is returned.

 ```scala